PWRcoin/PWRcoinClassic/README.md

 make -f makefile.unix

 ```
-**Note:** *It's possible the compile may file and give an error message that you have ran out of memory.
+**Note:** *It's possible the compile may fail and give an error message that you have run out of memory.
 If this happens please follow the steps below to create a swap file:*

 ```
 fallocate -l 2G /swapfile